 Do you ever feel like you are always saying yes?
 Do you find it really hard to say no, especially without feeling bad about it afterward?
-Do you find yourself putting your own priorities aside while saying yes to others?
+Finally, do you find yourself putting your own priorities aside while saying yes to others?
 They’re asking you for something, and you feel like if you say no they’re going to resent you.
 So you’re tempted to say yes even though you don’t want to.
 Ever been there?
 We all have.
+I am going to show you five ways to say no without feeling bad about it.

 In these situations, if you say yes, you’re going to be frustrated with yourself.
 You’re also likely to feel resentful and angry with them… even though you could have just said no.